Setting up Keith Rubow's

 Play/Pause SPACE Wplayer

-Zero END Wplayer
+Zero Z Wplayer

 Back LEFT Wplayer